 Peanut butter fudge dessert hummus is so thick that you'll think you're eating the real deal!
 Use natural peanut butter and unsweetened cocoa powder to keep the added sugar under control.
 One serving of this "fudge" will give you seven grams of protein and four grams of dietary fiber.
 Eat it as a dip with unsweetened banana chips or roll it into bite-size balls and keep in the fridge.
-Either way, this is a total no-guilt enjoyment.
 Throw in some chopped peanuts or carob chips for an added crunch.

 Who doesn't love an energy bite?
 Oatmeal raisin cookie dessert hummus balls pack all of the energy into a bite-size morsel.
 Made with nutritious and fiber-filled chickpeas and oats, each energy bite is only 60 calories and delivers two grams of protein and two grams of fiber.
 This can be made into a dip by adding more liquid while blending.
 If you don't like raisins, try substituting dried cranberries or cherries.
 If dried fruit is not in your diet, chopped pecans or walnuts would also be delicious.
 Roll them out smaller to feed a crowd.

 Recipe & Nutritional Info: Oatmeal Raisin Cookie Dessert Hummus Balls

 The flavor of Black Forest cake shines through in this creamy and velvety dessert hummus.
 Cocoa powder and cherries give it a deep chocolate color.
 Chickpeas and cherries provide four grams of dietary fiber per serving and help contribute to the recommended daily amount of 25 to 38 grams.